 After letting them rest for a minute, fish your objects out with copper tongs or a nylon/plastic spoon.
-Scrub them lightly with a very soft bristle brass brush or a stiff bristle nylon brush.
-I just use a nail brush.
+Scrub them lightly with a very soft bristle brass brush or a nylon brush.
+A nail brush is an easy, inexpensive option!

 And there you have it!
 Bright and shiny metal items, free of fire scale for pennies on the dollar, when compared to commercially-available options.

 I love this pickle!
 It works as quickly as commercial pickles at a fraction of the price.
 The only thing you might need to buy online or from a specialty store is a pair of copper tongs.
-They’re pretty inexpensive on Amazon.
+They’re typically pretty inexpensive!

-You can store it for later, if you’d like.
+You can store the pickle for later, if you’d like.
 You can pretty much use it until it gets cloudy and stops working – just store it with the lid on and reheat it when you need to use it.
 You don’t really need to keep it in the fridge since it consists of vinegar and salt.
 A word of caution, though – let it finish cooling with the lid off or the salt will form an amazingly powerful crust that makes it virtually impossible to remove the containers lid!
 And, of course, don’t store it in anything metal.
 Once again, if you do accidentally put a metal utensil in it or have to clean nickel silver, just add a generous pour of 3% hydrogen peroxide to the mix.
 Adding peroxide makes what folks call a “super pickle.”
 I only do it when I have to (why waste ingredients?), but some people use it every time.
 If you do add peroxide, the solution will not store well since peroxide breaks down quickly in sunlight.